babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 ## Can I use a database with the TDS protocol and the PostgreSQL protocol at the same time?

 Yes.
-A database can support PostgreSQL syntax and SQL Server (TDS protocol) syntax at the same time, but [objects created in one syntax may not be accessible to the other syntax](https://babelfishpg.org/docs/usage/interoperability/).
+A database can support PostgreSQL syntax and SQL Server (TDS protocol) syntax at the same time, but please refer to the [Interoperability](https://babelfishpg.org/docs/usage/interoperability/) guidance section.

 ### Which TDS clients are known to work with Babelfish?